 Not All Cat Purrs Are Created Equal

-Domestic cats (Felis catus) purr, but big cats (Panthera) do not technically “purr” – at least not by using the same mechanism as domesticated house cats.
+Manipulation of the vocal cords produces the different vocalizations that cats all around the world can create.
+But a purr is a bit different, depending on the species.
+Domestic cats (Felis catus) purr, but Big Cats (Genus Panthera) do not technically “purr”. – At least not by using the same mechanism as house cats.
 A 2002 study in Mammal Review reported that true purring is only seen in the scientific families of Viverridae and Felidae.
-The mechanism varies with the species.
-For the most part, it’s the domestic cat that produces the purring sound in its true form.
-Larger cats (lions, caracal, serval, puma, ocelot, cheetah, leopards) do purr, but it’s not a “true” purr (But don’t tell the big cats that!).
+The mechanism varies with each species.
+For the most part, it’s the semi-domestic cat (your cat at home) that produces the purring sound in its true form.
+Wild cats (lions, caracal, serval, puma, ocelot, cheetah, leopards) do purr, but it’s not a “true” purr .
+(But don’t tell the big cats that!)

 Why Cats Purr

 No one really knows exactly why cats purr.
-It could be for social reasons — to get the attention of their human, to create a bond with their offspring or their mother.
-Some research suggests that purring also has restorative properties for healing and reducing stress.
+It could be for social reasons — to get the attention of their human or to create a bond with their offspring or their mother.
+Research suggests that purring also has restorative properties for healing and reducing stress.
 Scientists have proposed that when a cat purrs while in distress, pain, or giving birth, they are purring to trigger the brain to release pain killing hormones.
 This may be related to healing.
-Some scientists say that cats purr to manipulate their humans or their environment.
+Some scientists say that cats might even purr to manipulate their humans or their environment.

-Karen McComb, PhD headed a study to explore the unique characteristics of these insistent purrs after wondering why her own cat could be so annoying.
-(I can totally relate to this).
+Karen McComb, PhD headed a study to explore the unique characteristics of these insistent purrs after wondering why her own cat could be “so annoying.”
 In the study, recordings of 10 cats’ purrs revealed that cats sometimes develop a “twist on purring.”
-Cats add a vocalization into the mix to solicit responses from humans.
+Cats can add a vocalization into the mix to solicit responses from humans.
 McComb’s team suggests that cats may have learned how to tap into a mammalian response for nurturing offspring by embedding a cry within a call that’s normally associated with contentment.